YiVal/YiVal/docs/blog/yival_introduction.md

 **4. Selection:** Filters and emphasizes the most relevant outputs, ensuring focused results.

-**5. Improvement:** The framework offers tools to refine results:
+**5. Enhancement:** The framework offers tools to refine results:

-- **Model-driven Improvement:** Uses models like LLM for enhancement.
+- **Model-driven Enhancement:** Uses models like LLM for enhancement.
 - **Human-guided Refinement:** Offers manual refinement options for specific needs.

 One of Yival's distinguishing features is its adaptability.
 Its components are